Detroit Tigers Odds

 Then, there’s moneyline betting, where you bet on the outright winner.
 Once again, there are negative (-) odds, representing how much you must bet to win $100 plus your bet back, or positive (+) odds, representing how much you can win, plus your bet back.

-Detroit Tigers Finally, there’s the totals line, with the odds on totals bets in brackets.
+Detroit Tigers Finally, there’s the totals line, also called the “over/under,” with the odds on totals bets in brackets.
 In this example, you’re placing a bet on whether the total combined runs scored will be five runs or more or four runs or less.

-Tigers Vegas odds vs. online odds in MI
+Tigers Vegas odds vs. online odds in Michigan

-For the most part, the lines on Tigers games at online sportsbooks in Michigan will be the same as those inside traditional Las Vegas sportsbooks.
+For the most part, the betting odds on Tigers games at online sportsbooks in Michigan will be the same as those inside traditional Las Vegas sportsbooks.
 However, Tigers lines can occasionally be more susceptible to movement at Michigan online sportsbooks than anywhere else.

 That’s because line movement usually stems from more money being bet on one side or the other, and when one sportsbook moves a line, others don’t necessarily follow suit.
 Local interest drives betting, which means there’s more money bet locally on the Tigers than elsewhere, and, therefore, a bigger chance a Tigers line will move at Michigan sportsbooks than at a traditional Las Vegas sportsbook.